-- an eligible student beginning on his or her third birthday; - an eligible student who has not reached his or her twenty-second birthday on September 1 of the current school year and who has not received a regular high school diploma; and - an eligible student who meets all three of the following requirements: - the student has not reached his or her twenty-second birthday on September 1 of the current school year; - o the student has received a regular high school diploma under 19 Texas Administrative Code (TAC) §89.1070(b)(3); and - o the student is returning to school under 19 TAC §89.1070(f).
+- an eligible student beginning on his or her third birthday; - an eligible student who has not reached his or her twenty-second birthday on September 1 of the current school year and who has not received a regular high school diploma; and - an eligible student who meets all three of the following requirements: - the student has not reached his or her twenty-second birthday on September 1 of the current school year; - the student has received a regular high school diploma under 19 TAC §89.1070(b)(2) and §89.1070(g)(4), and - the student is returning to school under 19 TAC §89.1070(k).

-Your district also must make special education services available to an infant or toddler (child from birth through age 2) who has a visual or auditory impairment and whom an IFSP committee has determined to be eligible for special education services.
-Such a child is eligible for average daily attendance (ADA) on the same basis as other students receiving special education services.
+Your district also must make special education services available to an infant or toddler (child from birth through age 2) who has a visual or auditory impairment and whom an IFSP committee has determined to be eligible for special education services.111 Such a child is eligible for average daily attendance (ADA) on the same basis as other students receiving special education services.112

-Provided that they are served by appropriately certified and qualified special education staff members, students who are eligible for special education services and are provided those services by your district are eligible for special education contact hours and weighted funding.
+Provided that they are served by appropriately certified special education staff members, students who are eligible for special education services and are provided those services by your district are eligible for special education contact hours and weighted funding.

-A student with a disability must not be assigned a special education instructional setting code before all applicable documentation is on file and actual service begins.
+A student with a disability must not be reported with a TSDS PEIMS special education instructional setting code before actual service begins.